-OFSTED Grade descriptors for personal development, behaviour and welfare
+OFSTED Grade descriptors for personal development, behaviour and welfare from the OFSTED School Inspection Handbook 2018

 Note: Grade descriptors are not a checklist.
 Inspectors adopt a 'best fit' approach that relies on the professional judgement of the inspection team.

 Outstanding (1)